 There are lots of tricks you can use to help you learn what you’ll need to know for your test.
 Here are a few ideas.

 - Link what you’re learning to your own experiences: for example, think about where you’ve seen an example of a road sign and use this to help you remember what the sign means.

 - Use mnemonics: these are sayings or stories that help you remember something – for example, ‘Richard Of York Gave Battle In Vain’ reminds you of the colours of the rainbow (red, orange, yellow, green, blue, indigo, violet).

 - Practise the question formats: as well as knowing all the information, you’ll also need to know how the questions are asked in the test.
-Use the practice test and the self-assessment questions in The Official DVSA Theory Test for Approved Driving Instructors.
+Use the practice test and the self-assessment questions in the eLearning training.